p-gen/smenu/README.rst

 ===========
 **smenu** is a selection filter just like ``sed`` is an editing filter.

-This simple tool reads words from the standard input, presents them in a cool interactive window after the current line on the terminal and writes the selected word, if any, on the standard output.
+This tool takes words from standard input or from a file and presents them on the screen in different layouts in a scrolling window.

-After having unsuccessfully searched the NET for what I wanted, I decided to try to write my own.
+A cursor that you can easily move lets you select one or more of them.

+Note that the screen is not previously cleared when the scrolling window of **smenu** is displayed.

-I have tried hard to made its usage as simple as possible.
-It should work, even when using an old ``vt100`` terminal and is ``UTF-8`` aware.
+I tried to make its use as simple as possible.
+It supports the ``UTF-8`` encoding and should work on all terminals managed by the ``terminfo`` database.

+Please use the included man page to learn more about this little program.

-The wiki (https://github.com/p-gen/smenu/wiki) contains screenshots and animations that detail some of the concepts and features of smenu.
+The wiki (https://github.com/p-gen/smenu/wiki) contains screenshots and animations that detail some of the concepts and features of **smenu**.

 How to build it?
 ================
-**smenu** can be built on every system where a working ``terminfo`` development platform is available.
+**smenu** can be built on any system on which a working ``terminfo`` development platform is available.
 This includes every Unix and Unix-like system I am aware of.